Growing up, nearly every day my mother would say,

-And yet, people still take pills for headache and migraine management despite the very real side effects.
+And yet, people still take pills for a headache and migraine management despite the very real side effects.
 Liver damage is not an uncommon occurrence among those who take acetaminophen.
-Other common symptoms from majority of headache and migraine prescriptions include sleep issues, mood disorders, dizziness, fainting, seizures, depression and even trouble breathing.
+Other common symptoms of the prescriptions to treat headaches and migraines include sleep issues, mood disorders, dizziness, fainting, seizures, depression and even trouble breathing.
 The good news is that there are natural remedies to get rid of migraines and headaches without popping pills!

 A friend of mine has severe migraines that affect her neurological system.
 She has trouble thinking and forming sentences.
 This friend also lives on bread, sugar, vegetable oil and inorganic chicken and beef.
 At some point – we need to address what’s causing the migraines and headaches before we pop pills for them.